Branded virtual data room hero.

 It builds trust

-When someone opens a generic file-sharing page, they're in Dropbox's world or Google's world.
-When they open a branded portal, they're in your world.
-The logo, the colors, the professional layout - all of it reinforces your brand while they're reviewing your company.
+When someone opens a generic file-sharing link, they're in Google's world or Dropbox's world.
+When they open a branded portal, they're in yours.
+The logo, the colors, the professional layout - it all quietly reinforces who you are while they're going through your documents.
+That matters more than it sounds, especially when you're competing for attention.

-When you have a trackable, branded link rather than a public file link, you get cleaner data.
-You can see exactly which investors opened the room, which documents they spent time on, and when they came back for a second look.
-That intelligence is genuinely valuable during a fundraise.
+A trackable, branded link gives you real data.
+You can see exactly who opened the room, which documents they spent the most time on, and when they came back for a second look.
+That kind of intelligence is valuable in almost any deal - fundraising, M&A, a client proposal, or a partnership negotiation.
+Knowing what someone actually looked at tells you a lot about where their head is.

-NDA gating, watermarking, and access revocation aren't branding features - but they often come on the same plans.
-When you pay for a branded data room, you're typically also getting the security features that matter.
+NDA gating, watermarking, access revocation, and permission controls aren't branding features but they usually come together in the same tool.
+When you set up a proper branded data room, you're also getting the security layer that sensitive documents actually need.

 You don't always need to pay.
 Here's an honest look at what free or near-free options give you.